 The first meeting is a low-cost way for us to meet informally to discuss what you are looking for and allow you to get a sense of what might be involved in any work you might want to do.
 If we both feel that we could work successfully on your chosen area the next step would be assessing your needs in detail.
 If you wish to continue to assessment I will give you a copy of my Terms and Conditions and standard assessment form to complete before the first assessment session.
 Alternatively, you might wish to take some time to think about it and get back to me if and when you feel ready.
 As with all stages of work with me, you are under no obligation or pressure to continue beyond this first meeting.

-- You can book your first meeting HERE
+- You can book your first face-to-face meeting HERE

 STEP 2: 60 minute assessment session